Fall is a great time to test garden soils.

 Overfertilization and the subsequent offsite movement of excess nutrients into our streams and rivers is a major water quality issue nationwide.
 Although a large amount of this non-point source pollution is typically attributed to industry, it is still important for smaller-scale lawn and garden applications to stay within recommended limits.
 In recent years, some research has shown alarmingly high levels of nutrient runoff from urban areas.
 Soil tests and proper fertilizer applications ensure we're doing our part.

 - Separate samples of areas where plants thrived from those that did not and compare the results.

 - Test areas where you plan to plant different crops next year.

 - For overall soil health testing, collect sampling from across the area.

 - Combine individual samples into a plastic bucket and mix well.
 Do not use a metal bucket or rusty spade.
 Galvanized products skew the test results with added zinc.

-- Remove one cup of the mixture and submit in a plastic bag.
-Label the bag with name, date, and type of soil, such as garden or lawn.
+- Remove one cup of the mixture and submit it in a plastic bag.
+Label the bag with your name, date, and type of soil, such as "garden" or "lawn."